Silent Neuron Theory and Plasticity Preservation for Deep Reinforcement Learning in Adaptive Video Streaming: Related Work

 \subsection{Neural Plasticity}

-Reinforcement learning systems demonstrate a marked tendency to lose plasticity when operating in non-stationary environments \cite{dohare2024loss}.
+Reinforcement learning systems, under both model-based \cite{fu2025knowledge} and model-free algorithms \cite{dohare2024loss}, demonstrate a marked tendency to lose plasticity when operating in non-stationary environments.
 Current research approaches this challenge through two distinct methodologies.
 The first focuses on preventive measures during the training process, employing specialized techniques such as distribution-regulating normalization methods \cite{lyle2024normalization} and sophisticated weight constraint mechanisms.
 These mechanisms serve dual purposes: controlling parameter magnitudes and maintaining proximity to initial distributions \cite{elsayed2024weight,kumar2023maintaining}.

 The second methodology addresses networks that have already experienced plasticity loss through parameter resetting approaches \cite{dohare2024loss, juliani2024study, liu2024neuroplastic}.
 This category encompasses several innovative solutions, including Neuroplastic Expansion \cite{liu2024neuroplastic}, which enables incremental network growth through strategic neuron addition, and Continual Backpropagation \cite{dohare2024loss}, which employs systematic identification and reinitialization of underperforming neurons.
-Similarly, methods like ReDO \cite{sokar2023dormant} and Plasticity Injection \cite{nikishin2024deep} maintain network adaptability through strategic neuron management during training.
+Similarly, methods like ReDO \cite{sokar2023dormant}, GraMa \cite{liumeasure} and Plasticity Injection \cite{nikishin2024deep} maintain network adaptability through strategic neuron management during training.
 However, while these approaches offer practical solutions, they fall short of explaining the fundamental mechanisms driving plasticity loss \cite{LyleZNPPD23, gulcehre2022an, disentanglingcausesplasticityloss, lewandowski2024directionscurvatureexplanationloss, Hare_Tortoise}.
-To address this limitation, we propose a gradient-based metric for quantifying neuronal plasticity, providing a more nuanced and theoretically grounded framework for understanding network plasticity characteristics.
+To address this limitation, we propose a \textbf{forward and backward based} metric for quantifying neuronal plasticity, providing a more nuanced and theoretically grounded framework for understanding network plasticity characteristics.